 Take an Azores whale watching tour out to sea to encounter some of the world’s most impressive sea creatures.
 The Azores is home to many whales and dolphins, as well as being on the migratory path of others.
 During April and May, you will have the highest chance of seeing the largest amount of species, including blue and fin whales along with bottlenose and Atlantic spotted dolphins.

-However, year round you can see the amazing, deep-diving sperm whale.
+However, year-round you can see the amazing, deep-diving sperm whale.
 You might also be lucky enough to see turtles.
 This three-hour tour will offer you the chance to see these magnificent creatures in their natural habitat as a marine biologist teaches you about the animals.
-Take some binoculars and definitely don’t leave your camera behind.
+Pack up the best eagle eyed binoculars you own and definitely don’t leave your camera behind.

 Here are the four ethical whale watching tours in the Azores that I can recommend: